sagemath/grant-europe/WorkPackages.rst

 ..
 TODO:: include here everything about this topic in Needs.rst

-Deliverable and demonstrators: IPython integration with Sage, improvements to IPython, ...
+Deliverable and demonstrators:

+- IPython integration with GAP, Sage, Singular, ...
+- Improvements to IPython, ...

 Some demonstrators around here